MDMods/CustomHitSound/README.md

 For example: `sfx_forte_2_celeste.wav` (or you can name it as `sfx_forte_2_Celeste.wav`) in Celeste folder.

+### For Debug Mode

+Debug Mode will output the audio file key name and corresponding path to the console for people to check whether it uses the correct file.

+Go to the UserData folder under Muse Dash folder and open the Custom Hit Sound.cfg file.
+The path should be `MuseDash\UserData\Custom Hit Sound.cfg`.
+Then change the DebugModeEnabled = true.

 ### The game will use the default sound if you don't implement the sound.

 ### Ps